Gambia, Ghana, Nigeria, Sierra Leone. West African Monetary Zone (WAMZ)

 Common West African Central Bank

-Single Currency of the WAMZ
+Single Currency of WAMZ

 The West African Monetary Zone (WAMZ) region.